woolfson-group/RASSCCoL/README.md

 There are several options you can manipulate for RASSCCoL, see [Running options](#running-options).

-For help setting up the ligand and the design configuration, see `./notebooks/01_RASSCCoL_ligand_prep.ipynb` and `./notebooks/02_RASSCCoL_design_prep.ipynb` respectively.

 ## Design info

-RASSCCoL split proteins/ligands up into layers to match shape.
+RASSCCoL splits proteins/ligands up into layers to match shape.
 In order to do this the designer needs to pick out layers in their protein.
 This information is passed as a text file.
 An example is shown below:

 ```text
     1 0 20 110